George X

-George X (გიორგი X; c.
-1561 – 7 September 1606), of the Bagrationi royal dynasty, was a king (mepe) of the eastern Georgian kingdom of Kartli from 1599 until his death.
+George X (გიორგი X; 1560 – 7 September 1606), of the Bagrationi dynasty, was a king (mepe) of the Georgian Kingdom of Kartli from 1600 until his death in 1606.

-Life
+Biography

-George was the eldest son of Simon I of Kartli and his wife, Nestan-Darejan of Kakheti.
+George was the eldest son of Simon I of Kartli and his wife, Nestan-Darejan, daughter of Levan of Kakheti.
 George fought alongside his father against the Ottoman occupation forces since 1598.
 He held power after Simon was taken captive by the Turks at the Battle of Nakhiduri in 1599.
 George attempted several times, though vainly, to ransom his father (who would die as a prisoner in 1612) from captivity and even offered to the Sublime Porte his son as hostage.
-He soon returned to his struggle against the Ottomans and recovered Lorri in 1601.
+He soon returned to his struggle against the Ottomans and recovered Lori in 1601.
 In 1602, when the Safavid shah of Persia Abbas I resumed a war against the Ottomans, George sided with the Persians and led the Georgian auxiliary troops which took part in the conquest of Erivan in 1603/1604.
-As a reward, Abbas I granted Giorgi X a minor possession in Iran.
+As a reward, Abbas I granted George X a minor possession in Iran.
 In exchange, the shah asked for an area in the Debed River valley in the strategic Lorri district.
 Abbas I populated this territory with members of the Turkmen tribe Borchali.
-Finally, the Shah permitted Giorgi X to return to Kartli.
+Finally, the Shah permitted George X to return to Kartli.

 He was the first king of Kartli who attempted to establish diplomatic ties with the northern co-religionist power of Muscovy.
-George decided even to give his daughter Elene to the Czar Boris Godunov in marriage.
+George decided even to give his daughter Helen to the Feodor II of Russia in marriage.
 However, unstable political situation in both countries terminated these contacts.

 According to Georgian chronicles, George X died suddenly, from a sting on his tongue, after biting into a cake with a bee in it, at Mejvriskhevi, 1606.
 There have also been some speculations that the king was poisoned on the orders of the Persian Shah Abbas I. He was buried at Mtskheta.

 Family

-George married on 15 September 1578, Mariam (Tamar) (died c.
-1614), daughter of Giorgi I Lipartiani, of the Dadiani dynasty.
+George married on 15 September 1578 to Tamar Lipartiani, daughter of George Lipartiani.
 Their children were: